Agnano: Ancient Roman Baths

+Magnificent mosaics and sculptures were discovered here.

 Finds

 A group of statues of muses, including the famous Frankfurt Urania, was discovered in the Roman baths and is now in the Liebieghaus museum.
 The figures, dating from 120-100BC, had been removed from their original location in ancient times and it is believed that they were originally from Delos near the temple of Apollo.
 The fine execution of the robes is especially skillful and their arrangement and textures emphasise the figures’ beautiful bodies.
 Although the condition of the group is somewhat fragmentary, the style is very naturalistic.

-Four sculptures were also found in the frigidarium during the first excavations before 1911: Venus marina, armed Aphrodite, Hermes with child Dionysus, and Ganymede, now in the Naples museum.
+Four sculptures were also found in the frigidarium during the first excavations before 1911: Venus marina, armed Aphrodite, Hermes with child Dionysus, and Ganymede, now in the Naples museum datable to the first half of the 2nd century AD.